oop7/WebShare-for-Windows/README.md

 # WebShare for Windows

-WebShare for Windows is a file-sharing application that utilizes PyQt5 for a dark mode GUI and Flask for a local web server.
+WebShare for Windows is a file-sharing application that utilizes PySide6 (Qt6) for a dark mode GUI and Flask for a local web server.
 Users can upload and download files easily through a web interface, with QR code support for quick access.

 ## 💪 Features

+### Core Features
 - **Local File Sharing**: Upload files from your PC and share them with other devices on the network.
 - **QR Code Generation**: Automatically generates a QR code for easy access to the server URL.
 - **Dark Mode UI**: A modern, visually appealing interface.